U.S. Senate candidates talk veterans' health issues during Dubuque forum

-Three of the five Democrats hoping to challenge the Republican incumbent for a U.S. Senate seat in November braved icy, snow-covered roads this morning to talk about veterans' health care needs.
+Three of the five Democrats hoping to challenge the Republican incumbent for a U.S. Senate seat in November braved icy, snow-covered roads Saturday morning to talk about veterans’ health care needs.

-The discussion was the centerpiece of today's "Moment of Truth" forum, hosted by the Veterans National Recovery Center.
-The candidates -- Michael Franken, Eddie Mauro and Cal Woods -- each seek the party's nomination to try to hold U.S. Sen Joni Ernst, R-Iowa, to a single term.
+The discussion was the centerpiece of Saturday’s “Moment of Truth” forum, hosted by the Veterans National Recovery Center.
+The candidates — Michael Franken, Eddie Mauro and Cal Woods — each seek the party’s nomination to try to hold U.S. Sen Joni Ernst, R-Iowa, to a single term.

 Much of the conversation focused on ways to improve and support Veterans’ Affairs clinics, as well as service members and their families.